TheMrLively/seattle_library/README.md

 # Love in the Time of Covid-19

+First things first, I have an admission, I love the Seattle Public Library.

 On Thursday, March 12, it was announced that the Seattle Public Library would be closing the next day, Friday, March 13, due to COV-19 for the foreseeable future.
 Then, it was announced that Seattle Public Schools would be closed through April 27th.
 OK, things just got real.
 No school and no library.
 We rely on the library and visit 2-3 times per week as a family.
 We needed to get to the library fast.
 The thought of not enough books and audiobooks to entertain the kids for the 6 weeks was panic inducing.
 The scene at the Douglass Truth library was just like a Costco toilet paper aisle.
 There were lines 5-6 people deep at the self-checkout, large parts of shelves in the children’s section were empty, social distancing had gone awry.
 This was hoarding Seattle style.
 How would we survive an extended library closure?
 But wait?
 A light in the darkness.
 The Seattle Public Library allows cardholders to check materials digitally!
 Using Seattle Public Library data from the